An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Many spelling variations of the surname Cavend can be found in the archives.
 One reason for these variations is that ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 The different spellings that were found include Cavanagh, Kavanagh, Kavanah, Cavanaugh, Keevan, Cavanaw, Kavanaw, Cavenaugh, Cavanough, Cavaneagh, Cavana, Cavena, Cavinaugh, Kavina, Kavena, Kavanaugh, Cavanach, Kavanach, Cabenagh, O'Cavanagh, O'Kavanagh, Keaveney, Geaveney, M'Cavanna and many more.

 This web page shows only a small excerpt of our Cavend research.
-Another 458 words(33 lines of text) covering the year 1889 is included under the topic Early Cavend History in all our PDF Extended History products.
+Another 281 words(20 lines of text) covering the years 1889, 1667 and 1739 are included under the topic Early Cavend History in all our PDF Extended History products.

 A great mass of Ireland's native population left the island in the 19th century, seeking relief from various forms of social, religious, and economic discrimination.
 This Irish exodus was primarily to North America.
 If the migrants survived the long ocean journey, many unfortunately would find more discrimination in the colonies of British North America and the fledgling United States of America.
 These newly arrived Irish were, however, wanted as a cheap source of labor for the many large agricultural and industrial projects that were essential to the development of what would become two of the wealthiest nations in the western world.
 Early immigration and passenger lists indicate many people bearing the Cavend name: Charles, Dudley, James, John, Joseph, Michael, Nicholas, Peter, Robert, Thomas and William Cavanagh, who all arrived in Philadelphia, Pennsylvania between 1813 and 1880.